 In April 2010, the Financial Accounting Standards Board ("FASB") issued ASU 2010-13, Compensation - Stock Compensation (Topic 718), amending ASC 718.
 ASU 2010-13 clarifies that a stock-based payment award with an exercise price denominated in the currency of a market in which the entity's equity securities trade should not be classified as a liability if it otherwise qualifies as equity.
 ASU 2010-13 also improves US GAAP by improving consistency in financial reporting by eliminating diversity in practice.
 ASU 2010-13 is effective for interim and annual reporting periods beginning after December 15, 2010 (January 1, 2011 for the Company).
-The Company has evaluated the impact of ASU 2010-09, and has concluded its adoption will not have a material impact on the Company's financial reporting disclosures.
+The Company is currently evaluating the impact of ASU 2010-09, but does not expect its adoption to have a material impact on the Company's financial reporting disclosures.